churruscat/Weather-station/README.md

 ## MQTT Server (+ other IOT functions)
 Server is based on a Raspberry, and can be used for any other IOT project.
 ## Directories
 Agent: ESP8266/arduino programs
-Server: Raspberry Pi configuration fies in root: Documentstion
+Server: Raspberry Pi configuration fies in root: Documentation
 # Contact me at
 churruscat@gmail.com